-Over the last few decades, diabetes and the issue of obesity, particularly among children, have been much publicized in educational awareness campaigns.
+Over the last decade, diabetes and the issue of obesity, particularly among children, have been much publicized in educational awareness campaigns.
 In general, Asian Americans and immigrants tend to have lower body mass index (BMI) [402].
 For example, non-Hispanic White Americans are 60% more likely to be obese than their Asian American counterparts [402].
 Therefore, one might speculate that this population has lower rates of diabetes, but it is important to consider within-group diversity among Asian Americans.
 While Asian Americans overall are less likely to be obese, some subpopulations (e.g., Filipinos) are more likely to be obese [402].

-In 2019, 9.1% of Asian American adults had diabetes, a rate lower that the general U.S. adult population at 11.6%.
-Among Asian subgroups, Filipinos had the highest diabetes rate (12.2%), followed by Asian Indians (10.8%) [468].
 The prevalence rate of diagnosed diabetes among Asian Americans was 11.2% in 2013-2016; the rate among White Americans was 9.4% [403].
 Some subgroups, such as Native Hawaiians and Japanese Americans, are two times more likely to have diabetes compared with their White counterparts [272].
 Among Cambodian refugees, the rate of diabetes is more than twice the national average (27.6% vs. 12.4%) [334].
 In the Asian Indian population in the United States, type 2 diabetes prevalence rates range from 17.4% to 29% [335].